Expert Interviews

 The panelists agreed that one of the keys to a successful learning strategy is integrating training into employees’ daily workflows.
 There are two ways to approach this: rethinking the training content itself so it’s more relevant and accessible in-the-moment, and leveraging in-store technology to deliver that training where it’s most likely to be seen.

-Traditionally, retail training has been treated as something separate—hours spent in the backroom watching videos or going through long, static modules with little in the way of real feedback.
-This approach isolates employees from the reality of their day-to-day work, making it harder to connect what they’re learning to what they’ll need to do on the floor.
+Traditionally, retail training has been treated as something separate—hours spent in the backroom watching videos or going through long, static modules.
+This approach often isolates employees from the reality of their day-to-day work, making it harder to connect what they’re learning to what they’ll need to do on the floor.

 The panelists emphasized the importance of breaking training into smaller, more digestible pieces that can be embedded into an employee’s regular routine.
 For example, rather than requiring a new hire to complete several hours of training at once, the panelists recommended delivering training in smaller bursts, tied directly to specific tasks or scenarios employees encounter throughout the day.